-This course is designed to navigate around film and cinema.
 The workshop involves analysis of films from different vantage points like entertainment, artistry, politics, and culture.
-It also includes exercises as to which the workshopper can cultivate the skill and habit of reading films and making meaning out of it.
+It also includes exercises as to which the workshop participant can cultivate the skill and habit of reading films and making meaning out of it.

 • Viewing and reading a film